 - $10,000 in an account for Person B’s business

 We had only one trust before.
 We created a second trust with software to buy another $10,000.
-For buying I Bonds in a trust account in general, please read Buy More I Bonds at TreasuryDirect in a Revocable Living Trust.
+For buying I Bonds in a trust account in general, please read Buy More I Bonds in a Revocable Living Trust.

 If you never bought I Bonds before, you need to open an account at the government website treasurydirect.gov.
 You can buy more in the same account in subsequent years.
-Find the Open Account link on the top right.
+Find the Open Account link at the top right.

 Choose the first option for Individual/Personal.
-Go here for a trust account or a small business account as well.
+Go here for a trust account or a business account as well.

 Now you can choose an individual, business, or trust account.

 If you’re opening a trust account, see Buy More I Bonds at TreasuryDirect in a Revocable Living Trust for what to use as the name of your account.

-You will receive your account number by email.
+You will receive your TreasuryDirect account number by email.
 Important: save your account number.
 You’ll need it to log in.